Easy Rhubarb Bars

 Instructions

-• Heat the rhubarb and sugar in a large pan with 1 tablespoon water for 10 minutes until cooked down but with some pieces of rhubarb still whole.
+• Put the chopped rhubarb, brown sugar and 1 tablespoon of water into a large saucepan.
+Heat on a medium heat, stirring occasionally, for about 10 minutes until cooked down but with some pieces of rhubarb still whole.
 Set aside.

-• In another pan, melt the butter, sugar and honey, then take off the heat and stir in the oats, ground almonds and ginger until all the oats are well coated.
+• For the oat mixture, melt the butter, sugar and honey together in another large saucepan, stirring with a wooden spoon.
+Take off the heat and stir in the oats, ground almonds and ginger until all the oats are well coated.

-• Spoon two thirds of the oaty mixture into the baking tray and press down well with the back of a metal spoon.
-Spread the rhubarb over the oats, then sprinkle the rest of the oaty mixture over the top.
+• Spoon two thirds of the oat mixture into the lined baking pan and press down well with a spatula or spoon.
+Spread the cooked rhubarb over the oats, then sprinkle the rest of the oat mixture over the top.

-• Bake for 20 to 25 minutes or until the oats are golden brown.
-Leave to cool before cutting into slices or serve while still slightly warm with custard, ice cream or cream.
-Will keep in an air-tight container in the fridge for a few days.
+• Bake for 20 to 25 minutes or until the oats are golden brown on top.
+If you find they are browning too quickly on top, loosely tent the pan with foil for the last 5–10 minutes.
+Leave to cool before cutting into slices.
+Alternatively, serve while still slightly warm with ice cream, cream, custard or yogurt on top.
+Keep in an air-tight container in the fridge for up to a few days.

 Notes